4. The Pulse Wallet: Enter Web3 with Safety and Ease

 Key Loss Risk

-Losing seed phrase means permanent loss of funds
+Losing a seed phrase can result in permanent loss

 Multi-Chain